hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 ### Schema Addressing in the Merkle-Radix State System

 Grid Schemas are stored under the Grid namespace 621dee.
-For each schemas, the address is formed by concatenating the namespace, the special policy namespace of 01, and the first 62 characters of the SHA-256 hash of the schema name.
+For each schema, the address is formed by concatenating the namespace, the special policy namespace of 01, and the first 62 characters of the SHA-256 hash of the schema name.